Gael Monfils Withdraws From Roland Garros After Late-Night Heroics

 In the first round of the clay-court Grand Slam, the Frenchman showed everyone his undeniable fighting spirit.
 In a late-night thriller, Monfils defeated Sebastian Baez in five sets to set up a second-round match with the sixth-seeded Holger Rune.

 After the win, he broke down in tears, but those were tears of happiness.
-Only a few hours later, maybe at least one tear of sadness came for Monfils who announced that he won't be able to continue at the 2023 Roland Garros.
+Only a few hours later, those tears likely changed to tears of sadness as Monfils announced that he wouldn't be able to continue at the 2023 Roland Garros.

 "Actually, physically, I'm quite fine.
 You know, I was quite happy this morning.
 I woke up quite good.
 But I had the problem with my wrist that I cannot solve.
 Felt it during the match.
 Actually the whole match today."